The Justice Files: Former police officer off to jail

 “My heart breaks for (victim) and his family,” he said prior to being sentenced.
 “I cry tears for (victim) over this.
 I want to apologize to **** and the *** family.
 It rests squarely on my shoulders.”

 But prosecutors claimed Rosen showed no remorse at the outset, even professing his innocence on social media.
-Rosen called his actions bad judgement.
+Rosen called his actions bad judgment.

-“I did not exercise good judgement that day,” he told the judge.
-“That five minutes of misjudgement caused this whole event.”
+“I did not exercise good judgment that day,” he told the judge.
+“That five minutes of misjudgment caused this whole event.”

 As an officer, Rosen was a resource officer at local high schools.
 But he said he never attempted to lure any student from the schools.